averylayne01/averylayne01/_posts/2022-09-04-about-me-blog.md

 ## Social Work and Values

+### Experience

 Over the summer I have relearned to love reading.
 I used to think I hated it because of the books we had to read for school, but I have come to realise that I didn't like all the limitations that followed reading.
 I could only read a certain amount of pages, I couldn't read at my own pace, I wasn't allowed to choose what I read.
 This feeling of being trapped and held back by limitations translated into my love for social work because there are so many possibilities, paths, choices, and you can do so much with a social work degree.
 I love the idea of being able to choose something different along the way and changing it on my own terms.
-Currently I am reading _The Seven Husbands of Evelyn Hugo_, and I am obsessed with it so far!
+Having such a broad profession gives me the ability to constantly gain new knowledge and expierences which are things that I value and want in my career.
+Also, I am currently reading _The Seven Husbands of Evelyn Hugo_; I highly reccomend it!

 ### Culture